 Virtual tour of sustainability measures

-For over 50 years, Fuerte Hotels has participated in responsible tourism, which allows us to coexist in harmony with the environment as well as our cultural and socio-economic surroundings.
+For more than 60 years, Fuerte Hotels has participated in responsible tourism, which allows us to coexist in harmony with the environment as well as our cultural and socio-economic surroundings.

 All of our hotels have adopted sustainability as their guiding principle and incorporate new management systems that ensure a minimal impact on the environment and promote the local culture and economy.
 We also focus on people’s wellbeing, including that of our clients, our employees and even people not connected with our hotels who are in need and at risk.